matrix-org/matrix.org/content/blog/2025/10/2025-10-10-post-mortem.md

 ## What happened

 The Matrix.org homeserver is made of a main Synapse instance with hundreds of workers, backed by a single logical Postgres cluster made up of two machines.
-The primary database is replicated to a secondary, read-only instance via [streaming](https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION) replication
+The primary database is replicated to a secondary, read-only instance via [streaming](https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION) replication.

 ![A schema showing Synapse connected to a primary database.
 It also shows a secondary database pulling WALs from the primary.
 Finally the primary database also pushes WALs to a S3 bucket](/blog/img/morg-high-level-architecture.png)